 Other crime trends that we have seen have been violence, including with weapons, theft from vehicles and damage to vehicles.
 Stop and Search has been used as a considered tactic in addressing these.

 Overall officers carrying out searches found the item they were looking for on 33% of occasions.

 Is our use of Stop and Search proportionate?

 In the last quarter, our data for the whole of Hampshire and the Isle of Wight showed a black person is 6.9 times more likely to be searched than a white person.
 This varies significantly between different force areas.

 We are working hard to understand all of this better and listening to people’s views.
 We know that some families who have lost loved ones to violence and drug related harm advocate police searches but we also know many people have concerns about whether policing powers are used fairly.
 As a force we know that it helps us to keep people safe and spend considerable time scrutinising how it is used.
 But, we also recognise that our view alone is not enough.

 We need views from others so we are doing far more engagement than we did previously.
 Scrutiny involving our Independent Advisory Groups (made up of members of the public) is therefore part of our approach, and we would encourage people all of our communities to get involved in these groups or engage via our force Facebook pages if that is not something you’d like to do.

 Where can I find more information about Stop & Search?

 You can see more about the numbers by looking at the infographic, below.
-We have also provided the data in a different format if that is more convenient for you.
+We are committed to publishing the data for people to view, including annual figures.